-- Choosing The Wrong Platform
+- Choosing The Wrong WordPress Platform

-- Buying More than What You Need
+- Buying More Than What You Need

-- Not Setting up Automated Backups
+- Not Setting Up Automated Backups

-- Not Setting up a Contact Form
+- Forgetting Your Contact Form

-- Not Building an Email List
+- Overlooking Your Email List

 - Ignoring WordPress Updates

-- Not Optimizing Your Website for SEO
+- Not Optimizing for Search Engines

-- Not Using Categories and Tags Properly
+- Mixing Up Categories and Tags

-- Not Using Posts and Pages Properly
+- Confusing Posts and Pages

-- Not Choosing The Right URL Structure (Permalinks)
+- Choosing the Wrong URL (Permalink) Structure

 - Ignoring Website Speed and Performance

-- Not Removing WordPress Demo Content
+- Leaving WordPress Demo Content

-- Not Optimizing Your Images for Web
+- Forgetting to Optimize Images for the Web

-- Not Setting Up Google Search Console
+- Skipping Google Search Console

-- Using Uncategorized as Default Category
+- Leaving 'Uncategorized' as the Default Category

 - Not Using a Professional Branded Email Address